October 6, 2025

 Perks N/A

-Our Take If you're looking to save money and only need limited data access, this is a reliable prepaid plan that will connect you nationwide for under $15, without having to qualify for a limited-time promotion.
+Our Take If you're looking to save money and only need limited data access, this is a reliable prepaid plan that will connect you nationwide for a low price.

 Pros & Cons Pros: